Dyslecix-Dev/github-tutorial/README.md

 #### Add a job to your workflow file

 1. In `.github/workflows/your-workflow.yml` file, add the content for this file.
+Below is an example.

    ```yml
    # Names this workflow which will appear in the repository's Actions tab in the navbar.